Aliases for ICAM1 Gene

 GeneCards Summary for ICAM1 Gene

 ICAM1 (Intercellular Adhesion Molecule 1) is a Protein Coding gene.
-Diseases associated with ICAM1 include malaria and leukostasis.
-Among its related pathways are Degradation of the extracellular matrix and Immune System.
+Diseases associated with ICAM1 include Malaria and Leukostasis.
+Among its related pathways are RANK Signaling in Osteoclasts and Development VEGF signaling via VEGFR2 - generic cascades.
 GO annotations related to this gene include receptor activity and protein complex binding.
 An important paralog of this gene is ICAM4.

 UniProtKB/Swiss-Prot for ICAM1 Gene